 You’ll visit our offices and hear more about the different projects we run in Ghana.
-We have three regional offices in Ghana, in Accra, Cape Coast, and the Akuapem Hills.
-This means our staff are always close and on-hand, no matter which region you are based in.
+Our staff are always close and on-hand.
 You’ll also receive an induction pack.
 This contains all the information you need, like a map of the town with important places highlighted.

 Your primary contact is the Projects Abroad Regional Coordinator for your area, who is the full-time member of our local staff.
 They have a detailed knowledge of all the projects and host families in the region.
 They are available 24 hours a day by phone if you have any questions or concerns.

 In preparation for your first day at your placement the following day, a staff member will show you the best route to and from your placement.
 They’ll also show you how to navigate public transport, usually a minibus taxi known locally as a tro-tro.
 Projects Abroad covers all necessary work-related transport costs.